 - Require a prescription from your doctor or other healthcare provider who is licensed to prescribe medicines.

-The FDA recommends looking for the VIPPS® Seal on Web sites selling medicines.
-Legitimate pharmacies that carry the VIPPS® seal are listed at www.vipps.info.
-The National Association of Boards of Pharmacy (NABP) gives a seal of approval to Internet pharmacy sites that apply and meet state licensure requirements and other VIPPS® requirements.
-VIPPS® stands for Verified Internet Pharmacy Practice Sites.
+The FDA recommends looking for the Verified Internet Pharmacy Practice Sites (VIPPS®) Seal on web sites selling medicines.
+The National Association of Boards of Pharmacy (NABP) gives a seal of approval to internet pharmacy sites that apply and meet state license requirements and other VIPPS® requirements.

 For additional information, read the FDA’s article on The Possible Dangers of Buying Medicine Online.
 Read this article.